OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 A fragment represents a behavior or a portion of the user interface within the activity.
 Fragments were introduced Android with the version Honeycomb 3.0 (API level 11).

 Fragments are meant to encapsulate parts of the interface to facilitate re-usability and adaptation to different screen sizes.
 Fragments are autonomous entities in that they include all their required components (they have their own layout, buttons, etc.).
 However, they must be integrated with activities to be useful: fragments can't exist on their own.
-They have their own lifecycle, which is tied to the lifecycles of the Activities that implement them.
+They have their own life cycle, which is tied to the life cycle of the Activities that implement them.

-Because fragments have their own lifecycle, the Fragment class contains event managers that can be redefined and extended.
+Because fragments have their own life cycle, the Fragment class contains event managers that can be redefined and extended.
 These event managers included onAttach, onCreate, onStart, onDestroy and onDetach.
 Several others exist; the reader should refer to the [Android Fragment specification](https://developer.android.com/reference/android/app/Fragment.html "Fragment Class") for more details.

 Fragments can be easily implemented by extending the Fragment class provided by Android: